 The Athenaeum (London), 8 Aug.
 1919.

-This and the previous citation strongly suggest that an origin among servicemen in the First World War is most probable, and explains how the expression got into Civvy Street simultaneously in both Britain and Australia — it was carried to both by homecoming soldiers.
+These two citations strongly suggest an origin among servicemen in the First World War, and explain how the expression got into Civvy Street simultaneously in Britain and Australia in 1919 — it was carried to both by homecoming soldiers.

-There were several similar expressions around at the time.
+Several other expressions of the time had similar associations.
 Eric Partridge pointed to the slightly earlier put a bung in it and we know that put a cork in it was in use for a while.
 It in all three cases is clearly the mouth.